jonasbohmann/democraciv-discord-bot/README.md

 *  ~~Add anonymous report feature~~
 *  ~~Add multiple event notifications for #moderation-notifications~~
 *  ~~Add alt detection~~

+####  Update 0.17.0 - The Suggestions Update

+*  Starboard-like system for the #press channel with weekly summaries to Reddit
+*  Add motion support to -legislature withdraw
+*  Add utility mod commands to support the process between MKs
+*  Allow Speaker and Ministry to pass multiple bills in a single command
+*  Add -mergeparties command
+*  Wait a certain amount of time for multiple consecutive -legislature pass to bundle messages in #gov-announcements
+*  Refactor & cleanup for 1.0 release

 ##  Democraciv Discord Server